 Republican presidents were in favor of trade protectionism until the devastating impact of the Smoot-Hawley Tariff Act.
 President Hoover signed the act to help U.S. industry during the Great Depression.
 In response, all other countries imposed their own tariffs.
 Global trade fell 66%, worsening the depression.

 Since the Great Depression, Republicans have been in favor of free trade agreements to help U.S. exporters in the global market.

 Reagan proposed the North American Free Trade Agreement (NAFTA), and it was negotiated under the Bush administration.
 The Central American-Dominican Republic Free Trade Agreement (CAFTA-DR) was signed under the George W. Bush administration.

 President Trump has returned to Hoover-era protectionist trade policies.
 He pulled out of the Trans-Pacific Partnership and imposed tariffs on steel and Chinese imports.

 Does It Work?

-Republicans point to the Reagan Administration as an example of how their policies worked.
-Reaganomics ended the 1980 recession.
-It suffered from stagflation, which is both double-digit unemployment and inflation.
+Republicans point to the Reagan administration as an example of how their policies worked.
+Reaganomics ended the 1980-1982 recession.
+The economy suffered from stagflation, which is both double-digit unemployment and inflation.

-But Reagan also used non-Republican policies to end the recession.
-He increased government spending by 2.5 percent a year.
-He almost tripled the Federal debt.
-It grew from $997 billion in 1981 to $2.85 trillion in 1989.
+Reagan also used non-Republican policies to end the recession.
+He increased government spending by 2.5% per year.
+He almost tripled the federal debt.
+It grew from $998 billion in 1981 to $2.86 trillion in 1989.
 Most of the new spending went to defense.
-But trickle-down economics, in its pure form, was never tested.
-It's more likely that massive government spending ended the recession.
-(Source: William A. Niskanen, "Reaganomics," Library of Economics and Liberty.)